Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 It's also true of most mathematical functions.
-For example, elementwise functions "apply" to every element of the array, i.e., they just return back another size 0 array of the same shape
+For example, elementwise functions "apply" to every element of the array, i.e., they just return back another size-0 array of the same shape

 ```py
 >>> np.sin(np.empty((0, 2, 4)))